claytonsingh/icmp-exporter/README.md

         Ip and port to listen on. (default ":9116") -maxpps int
         Maximum packets per second.
 Minimum 1.
-Must be unlocked. (default 10000) -timeout int
+Must be unlocked. (default 10000) -tcp
+        Enable TCP SYN ping in addition to ICMP ping.
+  -timeout int
         ICMP timout in milliseconds. (default 3000)
 ```